 The last step on recovering from an affair is discussing what boundaries you both will follow moving forward to reduce your risk of affairs.
 What's that going to look like for your relationship?
-For example, how should boundaries look when your traveling on business or pleasure away from one another?
+For example, how should boundaries look when you're traveling on business or pleasure away from one another?
 How should it look if you're going out with your friends for the night without your partner?
 What boundaries should you have around colleagues?
 What about at the gym?
 What should your limits be with alcohol when you're not together?
 What's not acceptable to discuss with the opposite gender?
 Working through these boundaries is vital to develop a unified front against future affairs.
 So many couples fall into affairs because they put themselves in risky situations without realizing the risk and then they're surprised when it turns into an affair.

 Which step do you feel would be hardest in affair recovery and why?